w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 For detailed comparison of pallets see [NFT Pallets in the Polkadot ecosystem](https://docs.google.com/presentation/d/1J6kJ5lQSAnHTre3j7-J6fH34kk8TQ4apif-CCHjQo3o/edit?usp=sharing)

 Below are the introductory technical descriptions of the two main pallets \- NFTs pallet, used on AssetHub, and Uniques pallet.
-These two pallets are used by many parachains to date and are a well recommended NFT solution for new parachains and dApps that may wish to implement NFTs.
-For further information on Unique Network see [NFT Pallets in the Polkadot Ecosystem](https://unique.network/learn/).
-ORML and NFT Managers are examples of custom-built NFT pallets and are not recommended for general implementation but do have a role in special, parachain-specific use cases.
+These two pallets are used by many parachains to date that may wish to implement NFTs.
+For further information on Unique Network see [NFT Pallets in the Polkadot Ecosystem](https://unique.network/learn/). **ORML** and **NFT Managers** are examples of custom-built NFT pallets for parachain-specific use cases.

 ## NFTs Pallet